pivotal/blog/content/post/trilogy-the-sql-testing-framework.md

 ### CI/CD integration

-The ability to run within a CI/CD workflow was one of the biggest, if not the main framework's purpose.
-And since [concourse](https://concourse.ci) is the most popular tool within Pivotal, the framework was initially designed so that it could be used with it.
-The framework itself has a concourse [test pipeline](https://github.com/PivotalSharedIreland/trilogy/tree/master/ci) that can be used as an example.
+The ability to run within a CI/CD workflow was one of the biggest, if not the framework's main purpose.
+And since [Concourse](https://concourse.ci) is the most popular tool within Pivotal, the framework was initially designed so that it could be used with it.
+The framework itself has a Concourse [test pipeline](https://github.com/PivotalSharedIreland/trilogy/tree/master/ci) that can be used as an example.
 The current setup uses Oracle, but adding Postgres to the mix is fairly straightforward and is also planned in the nearest future.